fikayo-sanni/ductape-docs/docs/apps/getting-started.md

 await ductape.action.import({
   file,
   type: ImportDocTypes.postmanV21,
-  // Omit appTag to create a new app
+  // Omit app to create a new app
 });
 ```